A show of hands if you’ve never seen this in your Slack workspace before…

 So to close the gaps between information silos, users need enhanced search capability.
-Obie offers a simple solution that does not require companies to abandon the existing architecture and offers a cross-platform search functionality, all from within Slack.
+We offer a simple solution that does not require companies to abandon the existing architecture and offers cross-platform search functionality, all from within Slack.

 Turbocharging self-serve support in Slack with AI

 To further enhance your self-serve support desk, explore how technologies that incorporate an element of AI can benefit your staff and customers.
-A tool like Obie uses AI to automatically sense when support questions are asked in Slack and offers solutions from the knowledge-base architecture that you have built.
+Our tool uses AI to automatically sense when support questions are asked in Slack and offers solutions from the knowledge base architecture that you have built.
 This reduces ticket volume by deflecting support issues immediately.